jb-tester/springboot-multiple-configfiles-test/project-with-multiple-configfiles/HELP.md

 profile-specific files (both yaml and properties):
-  - only active profile-specific config is used, the properties from not active profiles-specific files are not considered: ok application-default.* file for default profiles;
+  - only active profile-specific config is used, the properties from not active profiles-specific files are not considered: ok
+  - the property defined in active profile-specific properties file should take precedence over all other configs: precedence is not checked. https://youtrack.jetbrains.com/issue/IDEA-281058
+  - the property defined in active profile-specific yaml file ??

+application-default.* file for default profiles;

 multiple files: